 - I To see what goes on inside the muffler, hide the boundaries that obstruct the view.
-To do so, choose Options>Suppress Suppress Boundaries and suppress boundaries 1, 8, 9, 15, 18, 19, 24, 30, 31, 34, 35, 40, 42, 43, 45, and 50 by selecting them from the Boundary selection list in the Suppress Boundaries dialog box and then click OK. - 2 Open the Plot Parameters dialog box. - 3 Visualize the pressure in the muffler with a boundary plot of the absolute value of the pressure and an isosurface plot of the pressure.
-To do so, click the General tab, clear the Slice check box and select the Boundary and Isosurface check boxes in the Plot type area. - 4 Click the Boundary tab and type abs(p) in the Expression edit field. - 5 Click the Isosurface tab and type p in the Expression edit field in the Isosurface data area.
+To do so, choose Options>Suppress>Suppress Boundaries and suppress Boundaries 1, 8, 9, 15, 18, 19, 24, 30, 31, 34, 35, 40, 42, 43, 45, and 50 by selecting them from the Boundary selection list in the Suppress Boundaries dialog box.
+Click OK. - 2 Click the Plot Parameters button on the Main toolbar. - 3 Visualize the pressure in the muffler with a boundary plot of the absolute value of the pressure and an isosurface plot of the pressure.
+To do so, click the General tab, clear the Slice check box and select the Boundary and Isosurface check boxes in the Plot type area. - 4 Click the Boundary tab and type abs(p) in the Expression edit field. - 5 Click the Isosurface tab.
+Type p in the Expression edit field on the Isosurface Data page.
 The suitable number of isosurface levels for the isosurface plot varies with the frequency.
 At frequencies with low damping many of the isosurfaces tend to congregate inside the pipe.
-For a frequency of 490 Hz (select this solution from the General page of the Plot Parameters dialog box), ten isolevels gives a nice plot. - 6 Click OK. - 7 Click the Headlight toolbar button to make the visualization more viewer friendly.
+For a frequency of 490 Hz (select this solution from the General page of the Plot Parameters dialog box), ten isolevels gives a nice plot. - 6 Click OK. - 7 Click the Headlight button on the Camera toolbar to make the visualization more viewer friendly.
 The plot should look like the one in Figure 2-4.